Sienci-Labs/Resources/atc/atc-assembly/atc-spindle-setup.md

 ---

-### 4. Route Through X and Y Drag Chains
+### Route Through X and Y Drag Chains

 1. Detach the **X-axis drag chain** from the end link on the X gantry.
 Open the clips, place the new cables and tubing inside, and close a few clips to hold them in place.
 1. Route the cables so they sit neatly in the chain.
 The **air tubing** should loop under the drag chain bracket, while the **spindle** and **signal cables** run straight from the Z-axis drag chain into the X-axis drag chain.
 Make sure nothing crosses or twists.
 1. Adjust the cable lengths as needed, then close the remaining clips along the **X-axis drag chain**.
-1. Repeat the same process for the **Y-axis drag chain**, routing the cables and tubing carefully to avoid bending or kinking the air tubing.
+1. Reconnect the X-axis drag chain to the new bracket.
 1. Verify the spindle cable reaches the VFD through the table leg cutout.
 1. Verify the signal cable reaches the SLB-EXT.
 1. Ensure the air tubing is free of kinks and sharp bends.
-1. Finally, reconnect the X-axis drag chain to the new bracket
+1. Finally, repeat the same process for the **Y-axis drag chain**, routing the cables and tubing carefully to avoid bending or kinking the air tubing.

 ---